apuerma/DL_1_NeuralNetworks/README.md

 # DL_1_NeuralNetworks
+List of notebooks from the course "Neural Networks and Deep Learning"

-Deep Learning Specialization from deep learning.ai
+First Course of Deep Learning Specialization from deeplearning.ai in Coursera